Generic Antabuse™®: Disulfiram

 Chemical Name: DISULFIRAM (dye-SUL-fi-ram)

-Drug interactions : Drug interactions can result in unwanted side effects or prevent a medicine from doing its job.
+Drug Interactions of Antabuse: Drug interactions can result in unwanted side effects or prevent a medicine from doing its job.
 Use our drug interaction checker to find out if your medicines interact with each other.
 Check drug interactions